Oxford Station Redevelopment

 Project Scope and Delivery

 SYSTRA designed a delineation survey to define the contamination area and assess the relevant pollutant linkages.
-Through the delineation survey, SYSTRA were able to demonstrate that although significant organic contamination was evident, the ground conditions at the site were favourable to limit the risk to the recognised watercourse receptor through a low permeability barrier present along the pollution pathway; and through a Controlled Water Detailed Quantitative Risk Assessment, proactive remediation targets were developed to focus mainly on source removal within the Made Ground but with treatment of the hydrocarbon contamination within the groundwater.
+Using this survey, SYSTRA demonstrated that, although significant organic contamination was evident, the ground conditions at the site were suitable for the risk to the recognised watercourse receptor to be limited by installing a low permeability barrier along the pollution pathway.
+Additionally, using a Controlled Water Detailed Quantitative Risk Assessment, proactive remediation targets were developed for removal of contaminated material within the made ground and treatment of hydrocarbon contamination within the groundwater.